 Location: Deptford Market Yard, London SE8 4BX

-One of the best things about the Old Spitalfields market is that it is ideal for those (many) rainy London days, as it is held indoors.
+One of the best things about the Old Spitalfields market is that it is the biggest flea market in London.
+It is ideal for those (many) rainy London days, as it is held indoors.

 Go into the old Shoreditch Victorian building and find a fantastic range of stalls at this cool and very extensive London flea market.
 There are lots to pick from, including the usual suspects such as homeware and clothes.